nateyy9/ShadowwFury/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-Here u will get a brief explaination, of how you can use and install ShadowwFury:)
+Here you will get a brief explaination, of how you can use and install ShadowwFury:)

 ### Prerequisites